top of page

 Description - (Historical, 37 Turns) Sherman's first action in his quest to destroy Joe Johnston's Confederate army occurred near Rocky Face Ridge.
 Certainly, a difficult natural barrier for any army to overcome.
 Can Sherman find a path to the heart of Johnston's army, or will Johnston repulse a foolish frontal attack?
 (Best played as Confederates against Union A/I)

 Analysis - This set-piece battle is a challenge for both sides.
 For the Federals to win they need to inflict lopsided losses on the Confederates as they need to gain a lot of points.
-This means they will be looking to bag your artillery to maximize gains.
-For the Confederates you will have a thin line in some places and the Federals will be moving for the gaps.
-You have Cleburne's and Walker's divisions available to redeploy from their original starting locations but it will take time.
-With 37 turns the trick is to wear out the Federals turn by turn and to make them pay for every hex they take.
-Your artillery is vulnerable on the hills and away from roads so spike them if you can't get them away.
-Use all the modifiers you can!
-A good hard fight.
+For the Confederates, you will have a thin line in some places and the Federals will be moving for the gaps in your lines.

 Scn 001.jpg